Note

 Select Create.

-Operations can be called directly from the Azure portal, which provides a convenient way to view and test the operations of an API.
+You can call operations directly from the Azure portal.
+This method provides a convenient way to view and test the operations of an API.

-Select the API you created in the previous step.
+Select the API that you created in the previous step.

 - The page displays fields for query parameters and headers.

-- As creator of the API Management instance, you are an administrator already, so the key is filled in automatically.
+.
+This header is for the product subscription key that's associated with the API. - As creator of the API Management instance, you're an administrator, so the key is filled in automatically.

 You can compose an API of APIs exposed by different services, including: